Pramilashanmugam/groovemates_frontend/README.md

 - *Nested Comments*: I have already included the required fields in backend api to create a nested comments, due to time constraint i was unable to complete the implementation and would like to implement in the near future.
 - *Confirmation messages*: success messages for all the functionality like delete, updated etc
 - *Delete the outdated posts*: Want to implement the outdated posts to keep the post page more lively.
+- *Live Location*: Want to implement the live location using map on post location field.

 ## Reusable Components